Return to School Plan 2020

-- A priority will be given to the preschool and lower elementary school students to be on campus 100% of the time (PS to 2nd grade).
+- A priority will be given to the lower elementary school students to be on campus 100% of the time (K to 2nd grade students).

-- The 3rd to 8th grade students will alternate periods of distance learning and periods of on campus learning, with the objective of having students on campus as much as possible.
+- The 3rd to 8th grade students will follow a hybrid model and alternate periods of distance learning and periods of on campus learning, with the objective of having students on campus as much as possible.

-Whichever option is chosen, distance learning will be a component of the educational experience next year.
+Whichever option is chosen, distance learning will be a component of the educational experience this year.
 There will be times when students cannot come to campus, for instance if a teacher is absent, or if a group has to self quarantine because of a Covid-19 case.
-In this eventuality, the school will follow a “hybrid model” of instruction combining asynchronous and live instruction from home.
+In this eventuality, the school will transition to a model of instruction combining asynchronous and live instruction from home.

 Health and Safety Measures

-Below are the health and safety measures that will be put in place when school resumes in the fall:
+Below are the health and safety measures that are put in place when school resumes in the fall:

-- Groups of 6 to 12 students school-wide - students treated as a family unit in Preschool and Lower School (“bubble approach”)
+- Groups of 8 to 12 students school-wide - students treated as a family unit in Preschool and Lower School (“bubble cohort approach”)

-- 3 feet spacing preserved inside classrooms for Middle School students with social distancing and assigned seating (“cohort approach”)
+- 5 to 6 feet spacing preserved inside classrooms for Middle School students with social distancing and assigned seating (“stable cohort approach”)

-- Density of bathrooms: each cohort/bubble is assigned to their own bathroom
+- Density of bathrooms: each cohort/bubble is assigned to a specific bathroom

 - Creating protocols and assigned spaces for isolating potentially sick adults or students